IfcOpenShell/IfcOpenShell/src/bonsai/docs/users/modeling/starting_new_project.rst

 Cleaning the scene
 ------------------

-- After creating a new project, BlenderBIM considers the presence of three default Blender objects: a mesh (usually the default cube), a camera, and a light.
+- After creating a new project, Bonsai considers the presence of three default Blender objects: a mesh (usually the default cube), a camera, and a light.
-- If have scene setup like this, BlenderBIM will clean it up
+- If have scene setup like this, Bonsai will clean it up
 - Any customizations you make to the Blender scene before finalizing the IFC project creation will be preserved.

 If you like, you can delete the default cube, camera and light manually.
 Or create your own objects.